GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-1-hello-window.md

 ```

 This will tell `GLFW` to not scale the window in any way, should you have set up a specific scaling
 other than 100% on your desktop.
-That will keep the window size at what we set it, without thinking
+That will keep the window size at what we set it, and lets us
-about odd fractional to manually scale the window size for any arbitrary scaling on your OS.
+forget about fractional window and pixel scaling.

 ```cpp
 glfwWindowHint(GLFW_CLIENT_API, GLFW_NO_API);
 ```

 `GLFW` was initially meant to support development of OpenGL based applications, hence the gl in its
 name, but over the years it also started to support other APIs and not just OpenGL.
-Now since
+Now since `GLFW`
-`GLFW` by default creates a context for OpenGL, and as we want to use DirectX we need to tell GLFW
+by default creates a context for OpenGL, and as we want to use DirectX we need to tell `GLFW`
 to not do so via [glfwWindowHint](https://www.glfw.org/docs/3.3/group__window.html#ga7d9c8c62384b1e2821c4dc48952d2033).

 There are many other options one can define through glfwWindowHint which can be found [here](https://www.glfw.org/docs/3.3/group__window.html).